Nirmit1775/Movie-Ticket-Booking/README.md

-# Movie-Ticket-Booking# Movie Ticket Booking Web App
+# Movie Ticket Booking Web App

 ## 📌 Project Overview
 This is a **full-stack movie ticket booking application** that allows users to register, log in, and book movie tickets seamlessly.
 The platform features a user-friendly UI with secure authentication and real-time booking functionality.